5 Queries

 Min

-Close the query and answer the question to save the changes with Yes.
+Close the query and save the changes.

 Name the query First order dates and click OK.

-5.11 Parameter query
+5.11 Parameter Query

 Task 5.8 File: candy365.accdb